Uniquelimbu/Commute-Companion/README.md

 Push to the branch: git push origin feature-name Create a new Pull Request

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](./LICENSE) file for details.

-Acknowledgments
+## Acknowledgments

-Mapbox for their interactive map services.
+- **Mapbox** for their interactive map services and reliable geolocation APIs.
-Firebase for providing authentication and database services.
+- **Firebase** for providing seamless authentication and real-time database services to store and retrieve user data.
-Brampton Transit for providing real-time data on bus positions.
+- **Brampton Transit** for providing real-time data on bus positions, which forms a key part of the app.
-Hackathon Team for collaborative efforts during the project development.
+- **Hackathon Team** for their collaborative efforts during the project development.

-Future Plans
+## Future Plans

-Add more transit data: Incorporate more cities and transit agencies.
+- **Add more transit data**: Incorporate more cities and transit agencies to expand the app's coverage.
+- **Discussion Panel**: Automatically open a discussion panel for each bus stop where users can view and add comments.
+This will help increase user engagement.
-Enhance User Interaction: Introduce features like saving favorite bus stops, tracking historical data, and more.
+- **Enhance User Interaction**: Introduce features like saving favorite bus stops, tracking historical data, and providing more personalized notifications.
-Mobile App Version: Consider building a mobile version using React Native for iOS/Android users.# Commute-Companion
+- **Mobile App Version**: Consider building a mobile version using **React Native** for iOS/Android users to make the app accessible on mobile devices, providing users with a more native experience.
+- **Push Notifications**: Add push notifications for real-time bus tracking and updates.
+- **User Profile**: Allow users to create profiles and track their ratings and comments across different bus stops.